Community Housing

 Project Status

-Lease up of the 34 units at Mineral Point is anticipated for summer 2025.
-Announcements will be shared via the Gunnison Valley Regional Housing Authority’s rental interest list, linked in the right column of this page.
-The project is similar to Anthracite Place and will serve incomes at and below 60% AMI (about $45,000/year for two people based on 2024 HUD income limits.)
+Lease up of the 34 units at Mineral Point is anticipated for Fall 2025.
+Announcements will be shared via the Gunnison Valley Regional Housing Authority’s rental interest list, linked in Housing Resources, above.
+The project is similar to Anthracite Place and will serve incomes at and below 60% AMI (about $54,000/year for two people based on 2025 HUD income limits.)

 Project Background